Dilantin Lawsuit | Cerebellar Atrophy | Phillips Law Group

 Pfizer’s anti-epileptic medication Dilantin has been linked to cerebellar atrophy.
-This is a permanent injury that can cause severe impairment of motor skills, memory loss and other serious side effects.
+This is a permanent injury that can cause severe impairment of motor skills, memory loss, and other serious side effects.
 These injuries have caused some consumers to pursue a Dilantin lawsuit or other legal action.

 Unfortunately, Pfizer did not warn patients of the risk of cerebellar atrophy until 2016.
-Those who were prescribed the drug before that and have been diagnosed with cerebellar atrophy may be able seek compensation for their damages.
-Contact our defective drugs attorneys in Arizona to discuss a potential Dilantin lawsuit.
+Those who were prescribed the drug before that and were diagnosed with cerebellar atrophy may be able to seek compensation for their damages.
+Contact our defective drug attorneys in Arizona to discuss a potential Dilantin lawsuit.
 We offer a free consultation to review your claim and learn what your legal options may be.

 Call us today to schedule a free consultation at 1-800-706-3000